OmniDB/plugins/README.md

 the core files to implement your desired features.

-You can use the [Plugin API](https://github.com/OmniDB/plugins/blob/master/API.md) as a reference to use all functions and hooks available so far, also check existing plugins to have an idea of how to they are used.
+You can use the [Plugin API](https://github.com/OmniDB/plugins/blob/master/API.md) as a reference on to use all functions and hooks available so far.
+Checking existing plugins to have an idea of how to they are used is also helpful.

 We **strongly** recommend that you install a python environment and develop your plugins using Django's development test server as it will be automatically restarted everytime